zowe/docs-site/docs/user-guide/mvd-plugindefandstruct.md

 ### pluginsDir directory

-At start up, the server reads from the `pluginsDir` directory.
+At startup, the server reads from the `pluginsDir` directory.
 The server loads the valid plug-ins that are found by the information that is provided in the JSON files.

 Within the `pluginsDir` directory are a collection of JSON files.
 Each file has two attributes, which serve to locate a plug-in on disk: